The role of Public Employment in the climate crisis

 A tool to support adaptation and foster resilience

 Climate change adaptation involves adjusting ecological, social, or economic systems to cope with climate-related changes.
-The impact of these changes are already ferocious.
+The impact of these changes is already ferocious.
 As Barbara Creecy, former Minister of Environment, Forestry and Fisheries, observes: “Climate change is here, and we have relatively little time to respond.”
 The toppling of temperature records alongside climate variability and extremes means more heatwaves, droughts, floods, and coastal storms.
 Without considerable acceleration of adaptation efforts, these effects will fall on the most vulnerable people: devastating livelihoods, compromising food and water security, and jeopardising development.

 The tragic floods and landslides across KwaZulu-Natal in 2022, which researchers at Wits conclude were the “most catastrophic in terms of lives lost, infrastructure damaged, and economical loss,” are a heart-wrenching reminder of the urgency of enabling adaptation and building resilience.
-More than 450 people lost their lives, over 4,000 homes were destroyed as was R35bn in infrastructure.
-In the eThekwini Municipality, the Employment Stimulus is supporting initiatives such as the Transformative Riverine Management Programme,which aims to adapt the 7,400km of streams and rivers to the increasing climate risks that are likely to exacerbate extreme weather events.
+More than 450 people lost their lives, more than 4,000 homes were destroyed as was R35bn in infrastructure.
+In the eThekwini Municipality, the Employment Stimulus is supporting initiatives such as the Transformative Riverine Management Programme, which aims to adapt the 7,400km of streams and rivers to the increasing climate risks that are likely to exacerbate extreme weather events.
 Also through the Employment Stimulus, the Department of Science and Innovation partnered with the Duzi uMngeni Conservation Trust and other organisations to establish a community-based water management programme.
 The programme recruited 300 unemployed young people and trained them as “Enviro Champions” across the uMngeni catchment - which supplies water to more than 40 percent of KwaZulu-Natal’s population.
 The Enviro Champions monitor water quality, illegal dump sites, leaking sewers, and blockages across the catchment – and help clean them up too.
 Together, these programmes form a critical part of the Municipality’s climate adaptation response and its responsibility to safeguard people - all while creating employment for youth in marginalised communities.

 Such adaptation activities can take numerous forms depending on context.
 There is strong potential for the work undertaken in Public Employment to be aligned with key priorities outlined in the National Climate Change Adaptation Strategy.
 Public Employment’s role could involve the implementation of nature-based solutions and support ecosystem or infrastructure-based adaptation.
 Work experiences can be – and in some cases already have been – structured around ‘climate-proofing’ physical infrastructure, wetland restoration, erosion control, coastal management, green urban infrastructure, and community-based disaster risk reduction to mitigate and adapt to climate risks.